IlyasOsman/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

-A function that swaps values of two integers
+Function that returns the length of a string